Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 P2WDB is an acronym for pay-to-write database.
 It's a peer-to-peer (p2p) database that operates similarly to a blockchain.

-It has the same advantages as a blockchain:
+It has the advantages as a blockchain:
 - There are multiple *nodes* on the network hosting their own copy of the database.
 - These multiple *redundant copies* make it very difficult to censor content in the database, and ensure high availability of the data.
 - The nodes sync their databases using *consensus rules*.
 - Writes are paid for by burning PSF tokens.
-This provides *incentive* to improve the software.
+This provides *incentive* to improve the software and services.

+It has the advantages of a web-app database:
+- Up to 10KB of data can be written per payment.
+- Reduced size, since P2WDB prunes data over a year old.
+- Easy backup of data to Filecoin for long-term storage.
+- REST API interface for CRUD (Create, Read, Update, Delete) operations over web2.
+- JSON RPC interface for CRUD operations over web3 (IPFS).
+- Webhooks for triggering events when application-specific data hits the P2WDB.

 ## What Is P2WDB?